marcodallasanta/ssh-scp-deploy/README.md

 ## ❔ Why should I use this action?

-Because this action provide an easy and higly customizable way to upload files via scp and execute a set of command via ssh before or/and after.
+Because this action provide an easy and highly customizable way to upload files via scp and execute a set of command via ssh before or/and after.
 I use this action to deploy my personal projects to remote server, restarting the needed services or to do a simple upload via scp.

 ## 🏃 Supported runners